 On the surface, it sounds perfect.
 You move into the home now, part of your payment goes toward a future down payment, and you lock in a purchase price so you can buy in a few years when your finances look better.

 The problem is that rent-to-own is not a government program or a standard bank product.
 It is a private contract.
-The protection you get depends entirely on what is written in that contract and how it fits with Ontario law.
-In many cases, the agreement is written to favour the seller or the company offering the program, and the tenant buyer is the one who stands to lose the most if anything goes wrong.
+What protection you get depends entirely on the contract’s wording and its compatibility with Ontario law.
+Many times, the agreement’s wording favors the seller or the company offering the program, leaving the tenant buyer at the greatest risk of loss if anything goes wrong.

 This is a plain-language look at how rent-to-own works in Ontario, how it differs from lease-to-own, why it appeals to some buyers, and where the real dangers are if you are considering it in Kingston and the area.